 - How many days you want to travel

-- Whether you travel 1st or 2nd class
+- Whether you travel first or second class

-- Your age – but if you’re under 28, you’re eligible for youth fares!
+- Your age – if you’re under 28, you’re eligible for youth fares!

-- A continuous pass lets you travel on as many days as your pass is valid.
-So, for example, a continuous pass valid for 15 days means you can travel on any or all of those days.
+- A continuous pass lets you travel on as many days as your pass is valid for.
+For example, a continuous pass valid for 15 days means you can travel on any or all of those 15 days.

 - With a flexi pass, you get a set number of travel days that you’ll need to ration out across your trip.
 If your pass includes 10 days of travel within a one-month period, that means your pass is valid for a month, but you can only travel on 10 days (they don’t have to be consecutive).

 The Global Pass lets you travel in all 30 European countries in the scheme.
 That includes Austria, Croatia, Denmark, Greece, Poland, Switzerland and Turkey just for starters.
-You also get one inward and outward train journey in your home country (i.e., to get to the airport or Eurostar terminal).
+You also get one inward and outward train journey in your home country (i.e. to get to and from the airport or Eurostar terminal).

 Global Pass options:

-The cheapest Global Pass (2nd-class youth fare) starts from £184, and buys you up to 5 days of travel in a 15-day window.
-The full enchilada – a month long pass valid in all 30 countries with unlimited travel – starts from £439.
+The cheapest Global Pass (second-class youth fare) starts from £190, and buys you up to five days of travel in a 15-day window.
+The full enchilada – a month-long pass valid in all 30 countries with unlimited travel – starts from £465.

-If you plan on doing a lot of travelling, especially long distance or across borders, Interrailing gets you decent value and saves you hassle along the way.
+If you plan on doing a lot of travelling, especially long distance or across borders, interrailing gets you decent value for money and saves you hassle along the way.
 As a rough guide, a month-long continuous pass works out at around £15/day if you travel every day.

 Other fare info